haohuhh/haohuhh.github.io/_personal/cities.md

 "Long Live Mao - 2017"

 Shot at my high school classmate, friend's hometown, Jiangxi, China.
 It is a local reservoir built decades ago, and is no longer the water source but a "natural" swimming spot for rurual kids.
-Below the red star said "Long Live President Mao", the other two columns cannot be distinguished, but most likely a couplet about the secenary and revolution.
+Below the red star said "Long Live President Mao", the other two columns cannot be distinguished, but most likely a couplet about the scenery and revolution.

 <br/><img src='/images/gsm.jpg'>